christian-carnate/personal-blog/_posts/2023-12-30-Passing-the-CompTIA-Trifecta-Exams.md

 The CompTIA Network+ is a certification that covers foundational networking concepts (obviously).
 Unlike the A+, the Network+ has only one exam to take.
 Achieve a score of **720/900,** and you are Network+ certified.
 I found the Network+ to be the hardest out of the trifecta, but I also found it to be the most enjoyable.
 The PBQs were fun, and funnily enough, I knew how to answer the PBQs because of knowledge I learned from networking classes (shout out to Instructor Reed!).

+If you did your research, you would know that there are two versions of the Network+ currently available: the N10-008 and N10-009.
+Because there are relatively very few quality training materials released for the N10-009, I highly recommend studying for and taking the N10-008 exam instead.
+However, my opinion will change when the N10-008's retirement date on December 20th, 2024, approaches.

 There are several exam-specific tips that I can share for the Network+.
 - **Do not hyperfocus on subnetting just because it seems complicated at first.** There are so many other exam objectives that CompTIA needs to test you on, and you may not even be tested on subnetting at all.
 However, it is still important to learn subnetting, especially VLSM/CIDR subnetting via the magic number or seven-second methods.
 Every second is precious during an exam, and there is no time available to be breaking octets into bits while the clock is ticking down.
 - **Because the Network+ is a vendor-neutral exam, keep in mind that you will not be configuring vendor-specific devices.** As a result, all concepts are surface-level; just learn what you need to learn and move on.
 If you want to learn networking much more in-depth, then consider taking Cisco's CCNA certification instead.